claudiospizzi/WindowsFever/README.md

 1. Download the latest release from GitHub as a ZIP file: [GitHub Releases]
 2. Extract the module and install it: [Installing a PowerShell Module]

 ## Versions

-Please find all versions in the [GitHub Releases] section and the change log in the [CHANGELOG.md] file.
+Please find all versions in the [GitHub Releases] section and the release notes in the [CHANGELOG.md] file.

 ## Contribute